 Scope of Work of the TC

-Changes to the input document or other contributions will be accepted for consideration without any prejudice or restrictions and evaluated based on technical merit in so far as they conform to this charter.
+All contributions will be accepted for consideration without any prejudice or restrictions and evaluated based on technical merit in so far as they conform to this charter and its schedule.

-This TC may produce the following non-normative Committee Notes for the MQTT specification:
+This TC may also produce the following non-normative Committee Notes for the MQTT specification:

-- A requirements and recommendations document for enhancements or issues deemed within in scope but which cannot otherwise be contained in the first version of the standard.
-These will be collected for consideration in a future major or minor revision of the standardized specification.
+- A requirements and recommendations document for enhancements or issues deemed within in scope but which could not be included in the next version of the specification.
+These will be collected for consideration in a future version of the standardized specification.

-- A primer or white paper describing usage examples, scenarios and/or best practices, including examples of integration with message servers.
+- Primers or white papers describing usage examples, scenarios and/or best practices.

 - Test scenario descriptions.